-Inspirational acceptance speeches filled the 2018 Oscars, as winners continued this award season's inclusive dialogue.
+Inspirational acceptance speeches filled the 90th Academy Awards, as winners continued this award season’s inclusive dialogue.

-Best actress winner, Frances McDormand, asked all the women nominated for an award to stand up during her acceptance speech.
-She told the audience, "We all have stories to tell and projects we need financed."
+Best Actress winner Frances McDormand asked all the female nominees to stand up during her acceptance speech.
+She told the audience, “We all have stories to tell and projects we need financed.”

 There were many wonderful speeches throughout the show.
-Some of the other highlights were when Sam Rockwell dedicated his Oscar to deceased friend, Philip Seymour Hoffman.
-And also when The Silent Child writer Rachel Shenton signed her speech so deaf people could understand.
-But my personal favorite was when Allison Janney joked, "I did it all by myself."
+Some of the other highlights were Sam Rockwell dedicating his Oscar to his late friend Philip Seymour Hoffman and The Silent Child writer Rachel Shenton signing her speech.
+But my personal favorite was when Allison Janney joked, “I did it all by myself.”

 See some of the most empowering female speeches from recent Oscars:

 Read more from Yahoo Entertainment: